 How much is too much?
 Doses of 500-1,000mg, taken daily for several months, can lead to sensory neuropathy (pain and numbness of the extremities).

-To get started, know this: casual experiments by other dreamers have shown the amount of B6 needed to increase dream intensity varies from 100-500mg depending on the person.
-Try starting with a safe 100mg vitamin B6 supplement taken an hour or two before bed for just a few nights in a row, then have a break for a few weeks.
-If you don't see any benefit, you can increase the nightly dose at your own risk, but remember not to do this on a prolonged basis.
+I suggest starting with Nature Made Vitamin B6 (100mg) about two hours before bed for just a few nights in a row, then have a break for a few weeks.
+If you don't see any benefit, increase the nightly dose at your own risk, but remember not to do this on a prolonged basis.

 One of the roles of vitamin B6 is to convert the essential amino acid tryptophan into serotonin and niacin.
 This helps the body regulate appetite, sleep patterns and mood.
 As a result, tryptophan is used therapeutically to treat insomnia, depression and anxiety.
 Low levels of tryptophan are also linked with poor dream recall.